SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 To receive and process Windows logs, follow these steps:

-A. Verify that traffic is incoming from your log source
+1. Verify that traffic is incoming from your log source

 	```bash
 	sudo tcpdump -i <change_with_interface_name> -c10 -nn src <IP_OF_THE_SOURCE> -vv